 Free Spins Bonus Rounds

-If you are playing video slots and you manage to unlock a bonus-round, it is usually a free spins bonus-round.
-What this means is that you can enjoy this mini game and win bonus cash without making any real money bets.
+If you are playing video slots and you manage to unlock a bonus round, you are very likely to receive free spins rather than bonus money.
+When this happens, you get a number of extra bonus games where you can win bonus cash without making any real money bets.

 Standard Bonus Rounds

-Aside from the free spins bonus rounds, others are simply a minigame that may offer higher payouts for combinations or higher volumes of bonus symbols.
-Either way a bonus rounds is always good news!
+Aside from the free spins bonus rounds, other mini games may offer higher payouts for combinations or higher volumes of bonus symbols.
+Either way, a bonus round is always good news!

-On most online casinos, you will find that the featured slot games are divided into two categories, classic slots and video slots.
-While the answer may seem obvious (that video slots have video animations incorporated while classics don’t), there are a few more important differences.
+On most online casinos, you will find that the featured slot games are divided into two categories: classic slots and video slots.
+While the most significant differences are obvious (i.e. video slots incorporate video animations, classic games do not), there are a few more important elements to consider.

-Classic slots are usually played on three reels and most have a single payline.
-Video slot machines on the other hand can have as many as five reels and dozens of paylines.
+Classic slots are usually played on three spinning reels and have often a single payline.
+Video slot machines can have a greater number of reels (most modern games have at least five of them) and dozens of paylines.